SevillaFe/winecluster/README.md

 traintestsplit.R is for splitting the complete dataset into a training set and test set

-evaluation.R applies a clustering from a training set to a test set, and generates relevant plots
+evaluation.R measures a training set clustering's predictive abilites by running test set samples through it, and generates associated plots

-analysis.R generates relevant plots showing the accuracy of a clustering
+analysis.R generates  plots showing the accuracy of a clustering

 pca.R uses principal component analysis to generate a 2-d visualization of a clustering